US Housing Market Recovery Underway

 And American’s savings rate has risen sharply which typically happens before a housing boom.
 And money now in the stock markets could shift to housing as the Dow Jones, S&P and NASDAQ hit their peak.

 Now, we’re all nervous about the volatility lately and the potential for a housing market crash and perhaps a stock market crash.
 But when we do our research, the forecasts and predictions have to be for market recoveries.

 NAR’s June forecast suggested the best recovery would be in Denver, Boston, Seattle, San Francisco and San Diego.

 The big concern is cities such as New York and San Francisco where there is a surge of people leaving.
 Condo prices are expected to crash.
 Will they cease selling and just stay put?
 With new construction growing, they’ll eventually find a place to move to.
 That means they will sell their homes in the next 12 months.

-You can check the New York housing market, Chicago housing market, Denver housing market, dallas housing market, Tampa housing market and Los Angeles housing market reports on your own.
+You can check the New York NYC Manhattan real estate market, Chicago housing market, Denver housing market, Dallas housing market, Tampa housing market and Los Angeles housing market reports on your own.
 The recoveries are occuring on different schedules but all suggest to be doing very well by September.

-The government’s commitment to avoid catastrophe, and President Trump’s ability to stave off the vicious propaganda efforts of the Democrats has given investors confidence in the new USA.
+The government’s commitment to avoid catastrophe, and President Trump’s ability to stave off the vicious propaganda efforts of the Dems has given investors confidence in the new USA.